Dark Web Forums in 2026 | Status, Risks, and How to Stay Safe

 Status as of 2026: Active under a new domain following the FBI seizure

-Despite the seizure, Cracked quickly migrated to a new domain and resumed operations, demonstrating the resilience pattern common across underground communities.
+Despite the seizure, Cracked quickly migrated to a new domain and resumed operations, demonstrating the resilience pattern common across underground forums.
 Its clear-web presence makes it more accessible to less technically sophisticated threat actors and gives it a broader geographic reach than Tor-based alternatives.

 Nulled

 Nulled is frequently referenced as a large English-language underground forum operating across the deep and dark web ecosystems, with discussions and listings that often revolve around account compromise and mass abuse.
 It’s commonly associated with the circulation of stolen logins, combo datasets, and automation-oriented resources that enable credential stuffing and other high-volume, low-skill attacks.
-By lowering the barrier to entry and emphasizing scale, communities like this can amplify opportunistic cybercrime, while also attracting scams, impersonation, and unreliable too-good-to-be-true offerings.
+By lowering the barrier to entry and emphasizing scale, communities like this leak forum can amplify opportunistic cybercrime, while also attracting scams, impersonation, and unreliable too-good-to-be-true offerings.

 Altenen